Huhngoku/ADVOCATE/doc/TraceReconstruction.md

 where X_e ends the guided replay and lets the rest of the program play out by itself.
 T_2' is the set of all elements, that are before $l$.

+### Wait Group
+Only the wait in a wait group can lead to an actual leak.
+This happens, when the wait group counter is not 0 at any time after the wait command.
+We can only influence the counter for the wait, by moving adds and dones, that are concurrent to the wait.
+To minimize the counter as much as possible, we need to move as many done before and as many add after the wait.

+TODO: NOT IMPLEMENTED YET

+### Conditional Variables
+TODO: NOT IMPLEMENTED YET